benmarwick/faculty.washington.edu-bmarwick/teaching.md

 Archaeology of Australia with an emphasis on understanding of the evidence and interpretation of both singular events and long-term processes in prehistory.
 Prerequisite: ARCHY 205.
 5 credits, I&S. Archaeological Sciences non-core class.

 ### ARCHY 482 & 486 Geoarchaeology Lab & Seminar
-Seminar on the identification, analysis, and interpretation of sediments and soils associated with archaeological remains.
+Lab & seminar on the identification, analysis, and interpretation of sediments and soils associated with archaeological remains.
 Covers geomorphology, geochemistry and geophysics in archaeology.
 Prerequisite: ARCHY 205.
 3 & 3 credits.
 Archaeological Sciences core class.

 ### ARCHY 499 Undergraduate Research
 Advanced laboratory procedures geared to one specific archaeological research project.
 Prerequisite: ARCHY 205.
 5-6, max.
 12 credits.

 ### ARCHY 509 Archaeology and Explanation
-Analytical and historical examination in archaeology and philosophy of science.
+Analytical, historical and quantitative examination in archaeology and philosophy of science.
 Prerequisite: permission of instruction.
 5 credits

-More information about the current offerings in the archaeology program, see the [UW ARCHY course catalog](http://www.washington.edu/students/crscat/archeo.html)
+For more information about current offerings in the archaeology program, see the [UW ARCHY course catalog](http://www.washington.edu/students/crscat/archeo.html)